Business Initialization

 Run the command php webman make:bootstrap MemReport to generate the initialization file app/bootstrap/MemReport.php.

-Edit Initialization File
+Edit the Initialization File

 <?php